ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Change arming transfer to only set the register if the local configuration changed.
 Move its write operation to the fast rate so that arming / disarming is instantaneous
-message: Change arming transfer to only set the register if the local configuration changed.
-Move its write operation to the fast rate so that arming / disarming is instantaneous
 ### Antipattern Category

 ### Keyword